George Lam

+George Lam Tsz-cheung (林子祥 (Lam^{4} Zi^{2}coeng^{4}), born 12 October 1947), also credited mononymously as Lam, is a Hong Kong Cantopop singer, songwriter, composer, record producer, and actor, with a career spanning more than four decades.

 In addition to his singing career, Lam has also acted in various TV dramas and films, making his film debut in Luckies Trio in 1978.
-Possibly his most memorable role was as Shiomi Akutagawa, a Japanese journalist in Boat People (1982), directed by Ann Hui, in which he was nominated for Best Actor in the Hong Kong Film Awards.
+He was nominated for a Hong Kong Film Award for Best Actor for his performance in Ann Hui's Boat People (1982).

 Early life

 Lam was born in British Hong Kong to a family of physicians, with both his father, a Yuen Long obstetrician, and paternal grandfather (the former hospital chief executive of Alice Ho Miu Ling Nethersole Hospital) being doctors.
 He attended Tak Sun Primary School, then Diocesan Boys' School, a predominantly English-language boys school, where he was a boarder.
 At the latter school, he chose to study French.

 Lam started to pick up music at a young age, when his grandfather often took him to watch Chinese and Western movies, which exposed him to film music.
 His parents often played music around the house, and a sparked interest with listening to music on the radio led to him teaching himself to play the guitar.
 In 1965, Lam moved abroad to further his studies in the United Kingdom, attending Dover College and transferring to the Barcote School of Coaching, and United States.
 During this time at the latter school, he formed a folk song group, the Midnighters, with two friends of his.
 During his subsequent stay in the U.S., he began to experience a more diverse range of musical genres, which would greatly influence his work.